kaizer1v/kaizer1v.github.io/all_collections/_posts/2020-02-13-interaction-radio-buttons.md

+---
-# Interaction - Radio Buttons
+title: Interaction - Radio Buttons
+categories: [design]
+tags: [system design]
+---

 I wanted to understand what interaction design really means, so decided to try and understand it from a humane point of view.